SahalBinAmin/weather_App/README.md

 # 🌦️ Weather Application

 A simple and interactive **Weather Application** built using fundamental concepts of **HTML**, **CSS**, and **JavaScript**.
-This project fetches real-time weather data for any city using a weather API and displays key information like temperature, humidity, and weather conditions in a clean and responsive UI.
+This project fetches real-time weather data for any city using a weather API and displays key information like temperature, humidity, and weather conditions over the UI.

 -----